-> At first floor, cold-rolled steel channel beams span between the front and rear elevation.
+At first floor level, cold-rolled steel channel beams span between the front and rear elevation.
 They are connected by three bolts to steel plates welded to each stanchion.
-Some of the beams are propped mid-span by single-storey cold·rolled, steel lipped channel stanchions.
+Some of the beams are propped mid-span by single-storey cold rolled steel, lipped channel stanchions.

-At eaves level, stanchions to the front and rear elevation are tied laterally by steel angles.
+At eaves level, the stanchions to the front and rear elevation are tied laterally by steel angles.

 Steel roof trusses span between the front and rear elevation, and are bolted to the head of each stanchion.
 Each rafter member and ceiling joist consists of two steel angles.